-Although Franschhoek lacks the glamour of the more celebrated Stellenbosch zone further west, some very exciting wines are nonetheless made in this perhaps less fashionable part of South Africa.
-Indeed, some of the country’s best wine producers are located here, including Boekenhoutskloof, Boshcendal, Chamonix and Stony Brook.
+Although Franschhoek lacks the more celebrated Stellenbosch zone’s glamour further west, some fascinating wines are nonetheless made in this perhaps less fashionable part of South Africa.
+Indeed, some of the country’s best wine producers are located here, including Boekenhoutskloof, Boshcendal, Chamonix, and Stony Brook.
 Approximately 1,400 hectares are currently under vine, situated in a clearly defined valley with the Wemmershoek Mountains to the north separate and Groot Drakenstein and Franschhoek Mountains to the south.
 The scenery is also punctuated by the Berg River, which runs north-west towards the region of Paarl.

-But despite the fact that some excellent whites are now being made in Franschhoek, it is the reds that are truly world class.
-Shiraz – or should that be Syrah? – is always reliably excellent and the wines tend to offer more cool-climate finesse than their Stellenbosch counterparts.
+But even though some excellent whites are now being made in Franschhoek, it is the reds that are truly world-class.
+Shiraz – or should that be Syrah? – is always reliably excellent, and the wines tend to offer more cool-climate finesse than their Stellenbosch counterparts.
 Bordeaux blends are also particularly successful here, a general indication of the fashion to favor red over white varietals in the Western Cape.
-Cabernet Sauvignon, in fact, grows with ease tantamount to promiscuity in Franschhoek, offering immense concentration, power and depth of flavor only rivaled by the best examples in Stellenbosch.
-The fizz is also pretty excellent too, try the wines of Graham Beck to see the mighty potential of Cap Classique.
+Cabernet Sauvignon, in fact, grows with ease tantamount to promiscuity in Franschhoek, offering immense concentration, power, and depth of flavor only rivaled by the best examples in Stellenbosch.
+The fizz is also pretty excellent too; try the wines of Graham Beck to see the mighty potential of Cap Classique.

 Wine tourist's paradise

 Today, Franschhoek can accurately be summed up as a wine tourist’s paradise; visitors are literally spoilt for choice with a surfeit of leading wine estates, restaurants, and other attractions to visit.
-Yet, tourist numbers remain blissfully manageable; the beauty of Franschhoek is its slight unanimity compared to Stellenbosch; the fame of the region doesn’t compare but then neither does the tourist numbers or wine prices.
-Yet, the wineries of this magnificent region are more than geared up for visitors and almost all of the major wineries come equipped with tasting rooms, guided tours, and opportunities to stock up on delicious wines at cellar door prices.
-Indeed, some truly excellent wines are being produced in the region, as the understanding of the terroirs and what varieties work best here increases, so too will the quality of the wines continues to rise and rise.
+Yet, tourist numbers remain blissfully manageable; the beauty of Franschhoek is its slight unanimity compared to Stellenbosch; the fame of the region doesn’t compare, but then neither does the tourist numbers or wine prices.
+Yet, this magnificent region’s wineries are more than geared up for visitors, and almost all of the major wineries come equipped with tasting rooms, guided tours, and opportunities to stock up on delicious wines at cellar door prices.
+Indeed, some truly excellent wines are being produced in the region; as the understanding of the terroirs and what varieties work best here increases, so too will the quality of the wines continues to rise and rise.
 And if that is not enough, the Franschhoek Valley offers unrivaled physical beauty in South-Africa – what better way to appreciate the view than with a glass of delicious Shiraz in your hand?